Grove High School

 Grove High School is a public high school in Grove, Oklahoma, United States.
 It is one of four schools in a school district that includes Grove Lower Elementary School, Grove Upper Elementary School and Grove Middle School.

 The school mascot is the "Ridgerunner."

 Curriculum

-The state of Oklahoma in the U.S. requires students to take four units of English, three units of mathematics and three units of science to graduate.
+The state of Oklahoma requires students to take four units of English, three units of mathematics and three units of science to graduate.
 Students must also complete a unit of American History, a half unit of Oklahoma History, a half unit of United States Government and an additional unit in social studies courses.

 Oklahoma high schools must provide an elective physical education course unless the Oklahoma State Department of Education offers an exemption due to undue hardship.

 Students must also take two units of a non-English language, two units of computer technology and a unit of fine arts or speech.

 Grove High School also offers Advanced Placement and concurrent enrollment courses through the Northeast Oklahoma Career Tech Center.